kupehtci/DOCUMENTATION/AWS/AWS - ENI Elastic Network Interfaces.md

 ENIs are fundamental building blocks in AWS networking and provide flexibility for managing and configuring network access and communication.

+> NOTE: Primary ENIs of an EC2 instance cannot be moved between resources.
+In case of needing a dynamic ENI, attach and use a secondary onez.
 ### Components of an ENI

 An ENI typically includes the following components: